shec0002/docker-compose-example/Readme.md

-# Docker compose example.
+# Docker Compose Example
-This code is from the example found on the docker site here.
+This code is from the example found on the docker site here:
 <https://docs.docker.com/compose/gettingstarted/>

 Run this script to create a local images runing the python flask app, download